SS Tzenny Chandris: Ownership and registration

 Easterner, one of Eastern Planets sister ships, in First World War camouflage in 1918.
 John Chandris bought her in 1937 and renamed her Mari Chandris.

 The USSB registered Eastern Planet in Seattle.
-Her US official number was 219889 and her code letters were LWHF.
+Her U.S. official number was 219889 and her code letters were LWHF.
 By 1934 her call sign was KJIR.
 In June 1936 the United States Maritime Commission was founded to succeed the USSB, and became Eastern Planets owner.

-The Maritime Commission ordered new ships to replace First World War ones now almost two decades old, and sought buyers for ships that were now surplus to US Government requirements.
+The Maritime Commission ordered new ships to replace First World War ones now almost two decades old, and sought buyers for ships that were now surplus to U.S. Government requirements.
 By 1937 Eastern Planet was one of a fleet of surplus ships laid up in the James River.